-Our Wireline and Wireless segments have properties that consist primarily of undersea and terrestrial fiber optic cable networks, switching equipment, satellite transponders and earth stations, microwave radio, cable and wire facilities, cable head-end equipment, wireless towers and equipment, coaxial distribution networks, connecting lines (aerial, underground and buried cable), routers, servers, transportation equipment, computer equipment, general office equipment, land, land improvements, landing stations and other buildings.
-See Note 5 included in "Part II - Item 8 - Consolidated Financial Statements and Supplementary Data" for more information on our Senior Credit Facility.
+Our properties consist primarily of undersea and terrestrial fiber optic cable networks, switching equipment, satellite transponders and earth stations, microwave radio, cable and wire facilities, cable head-end equipment, wireless towers and equipment, coaxial distribution networks, connecting lines (aerial, underground and buried cable), routers, servers, transportation equipment, computer equipment, general office equipment, land, land improvements, landing stations and other buildings.
+See Note 5 included in "Part II - Item 8 - Consolidated Financial Statements and Supplementary Data" for more information on our properties.
+Substantial amounts of our properties are located on or in leased real property or facilities.
+Substantially all of our properties secure our Senior Credit Facility.
 See Note 7 included in "Part II - Item 8 - Consolidated Financial Statements and Supplementary Data" for more information on our Senior Credit Facility.